Ydo4ki-Archive/Vird/README.md

 "do multiple complex thing, then spend weeks simplifying them until it starts to seem obvious ~~what took you so long~~"

-The language syntax is pretty similar to Lisp
+The language syntax is pretty similar to Lisp (but it's not its dialect)
 ***
 Pre-releases are not backwards compatible (unlike releases)